Polylogarithmic Approximation for Robust s-t Path: Introduction

 \subsection{Roadmap}

-We first show in \cref{sec:flow-lp-gap} that the natural min-cost-flow-based linear program has an integrality gap of $\Omega(\max\{k,\sqrt{n}\})$.
-To enhance the readability of the paper, we shall first present the algorithm for series-parallel graphs in \cref{sec:sp}.
+We first show in \cref{sec:flow-lp-gap} that the natural min-cost-flow-based linear program has an integrality gap of $\Omega(k)$ and $\Omega(\sqrt{n}\})$.
+To enhance the paper's readability, we shall first present the algorithm for series-parallel graphs in \cref{sec:sp}.
+Then, we give the algorithm for general graphs in \cref{sec:general-graphs}.
 We then describe the algorithm for graphs with bounded treewidth in \cref{sec:treewidth}.
-And then, we give the algorithm for general graphs in \cref{sec:general-graphs}.
 Finally, we show in \cref{sec:hardness} that several fundamental robust problems are not approximable under the maximin criteria.